Renters' Rights Bill update

 - Student Lets to remain as fixed term tenancies

-- A ‘pet insurance for rental properties’ requirement for Tenants who request to have pets
+- A ‘pet insurance for rental properties’ requirement for tenants who request to have pets

 Whilst amendments are not guaranteed to be agreed upon before reaching report stage, it is clear there is still a lot of work to be done in parliament before the bill can be passed as law.
 It is important that amendments are properly considered to ensure the private rental sector remains feasible for landlords and tenants going forward.